 Wetlands - Lands that are permanently or seasonally covered by shallow water, as well as lands where the water table is at or close to the surface.
 In either case, the presence of abundant water has caused the formation of hydric soils and has favoured the dominance of either hydrophytic or water tolerant plants.
 Lands being used for agricultural purposes that are periodically soaked or wet are not considered to be "wetlands".
 Wetlands provide important habitat for plants, fish and wildlife.
 They also function as headwater areas and provide water storage to offset peak flows associated with storm events.
 In Thames Centre, wetlands have been classified as either provincially significant or regionally significant and all may contain fish habitat.
-No new land uses, site alteration or development, nor expansion in intensity of activity or area of existing development within regionally significant wetlands is discouraged because of possible impacts upon related components of Thames Centre's green space system.
+No new land uses, site alteration or development, nor expansion in intensity of activity or area of existing development, is permitted within provincially significant wetlands.
+In general, site alteration or development within regionally significant wetlands is discouraged because of possible impacts upon related components of Thames Centre's green space system.
 An EIS according to standards provided in Table 1 is required for planning applications adjacent to all wetlands and for planning applications that may extend into regionally significant wetlands.